 About Mary Beck

 Professor Mary Beck taught in Schools of Nursing and Medicine for 13 years before joining the Missouri University law faculty in 1993 as Director of the Family Violence Clinic.
-The clinic is a law school based practice wherein Professor Beck supervises Rule 13 certified law students representing indigent domestic violence victims, dying custodial parents, and national and international families with disabled children.
+The clinic closed as of fall 2020.
+It was a law school based practice wherein supervised Rule 13 certified law students represented indigent domestic violence victims, dying custodial parents, and national and international families with disabled children.

-Professor Beck has served as a faculty member and administrator in schools of nursing and medicine and worked as a certified family nurse practitioner at Missouri University Hospital and Clinics, the Columbia Free Clinic, and other publicly funded walk in clinics.
+Professor Beck continues to teach part time at the Law School and has served as a faculty member and administrator in schools of nursing and medicine and worked as a certified family nurse practitioner at Missouri University Hospital and Clinics, the Columbia Free Clinic, and other publicly funded walk in clinics.

 Professor Beck’s service includes drafting multi state and federal legislation involving birth parents’ rights, adoption of children, stand by guardianship, and domestic violence, litigating pro bono appeals for disabled persons in adoption actions, and writing Amicus Curiae briefs to state courts and the United States Supreme Court.
 Professor Beck was an original member of the Missouri Battered Women’s Clemency Coalition and has participated in domestic violence clemency advocacy and litigation.
 Her students who worked on Clemency were the first law students ever to appear and argue (successfully) before the Missouri Supreme Court.

-Professor Beck has published research is in the areas of congenital cardiac defects, domestic violence, and adoption in law reviews, adoption books, and in Bar Journals.
+Professor Beck has published research is in the areas of congenital cardiac defects, domestic violence, adoption, and assisted reproductive technology in law reviews, adoption books, and in Bar Journals.
 Her work on putative father registry law has led to an appearance on CNN’s Anderson Cooper and mention in the NY Times.
 She has obtained state and federal grants to fund student representation of domestic violence victims and to fund multidisciplinary empirical research into Missouri’s police, prosecutorial, and judicial responses to domestic violence.
-The latter led to television, newsprint, and radio series on Missouri’s domestic violence responses and related Missouri Bar Journal articles.
+The latter led to television, newsprint, and radio series on Missouri’s domestic violence responses, adoption, and related Missouri Bar Journal articles.